- What does hurricane insurance cover in Florida?

 Hurricane insurance in Florida works in a few different ways.
 Most homeowners get some protection through their homeowners insurance policies via windstorm coverage, but there’s generally a separate deductible for hurricanes.

 Some homeowners also buy windstorm insurance policies from private companies or wind-only policies, such as through Florida’s state-run insurer Citizens.
-Floridians can also buy flood insurance to fill in gaps in coverage, as hurricane coverage does protect against storm surges due to hurricanes or other overland flooding.
+Floridians can also buy flood insurance to fill in gaps in coverage, as hurricane coverage on a homeowners policy does not protect against storm surges due to hurricanes or other overland flooding.

 How much is hurricane insurance in Florida?